mcasimir/mobile-angular-ui-website/contents/pages/docs.md

 Mobile Angular UI lets you create HTML5 hybrid mobile apps and desktop apps with twitter Bootstrap and Angular JS.

-What follows is a walk through documentation concepts.
-Keeping to read sections below should give you an overview of what you'll need to get familiar with in order to master Mobile Angular UI.

-I encourage you to continue reading this and then go on with the more detailed [getting started guide](http://localhost:3002/docs/getting-started).
+What follows is a walk through documentation.
+I strongly encourage you to continue reading this and then go on with the more detailed [Getting Started Guide](/docs/getting-started).

 ### Learning by Examples